 Improves Your Quality Score

 Search engines place a premium on an excellent click-through rate.
 This trend makes sense because in the pay-per-click (PPC) business model, the more people click, the more money search engines make.
-Google Ads also uses CTR as a factor in determining your ad's quality score, which can affect your ad's cost per click and your ad position.
-A higher CTR can lead to a lower cost per click and can help you get more value out of your ad spend.
+Google Ads also uses CTR as a factor in determining your ad's quality score, which can affect the cost per click and ad position of your PPC ads.
+A higher CTR can lead to a lower cost per click — this can lead to higher quality scores and can help you get more value out of your ad spend.

 Reduces Your Ad Spend